 A simple lock structure, a spinlock, is based on an atomic memory operation.
 There are several that can work.
 Earlier architectures used test and set, that tested a value for a specific condition and set it based on the outcome, and the instruction was guaranteed to complete without interruption (or to have that effect).
-A more

-'''
+A more recent variant is atomic swap, which allows swapping contents of a memory location with a register.
+Again, the operation is guaranteed to complete without being interrupted.
+A spinlock using an atomic swap operation could look like this (assuming there is a location in memory we can refer pointed at by register R5 that's initially 0, and R6 is initialised with 1):

 lock: swap R6,0(R5) bne R6,R0,lock

-'''